juangamella/sempler/README.md

 ## Overview

-Sempler allows you to generate generate semi-synthetic data with known causal ground truth but distributions closely resembling those of a real data set of choice.
-You can do this through the class `sempler.DRFSCM`.
-A detailed explanation of the procedure in Appendix F of the [paper](<TODO: arxiv link>).
+The semi-synthetic data generation procedure is implemented in the class `sempler.DRFSCM` (see [docs](https://sempler.readthedocs.io/en/latest/.))
+A detailed explanation of the procedure can be found in Appendix F of the [paper](<TODO: arxiv link>).

 Additionally, you can generate purely synthetic data from general additive-noise models.
 Two classes are defined for this purpose.